s-t-u-t-z/JAMF-Scripts/Adobe_Install_Updates/README.md

 <img src="https://github.com/stuutz/JAMF-Scripts/blob/master/Adobe_Install_Updates/Images/Window_no_updates.png">

 <h3>NOTES</h3>
 --  To make the JAMF Helper window look more presentable to the user, package up all the Adobe Icons and add them to the policy.
 That way during the download/install process it displays the app icon of the update that is currently being installed.
-See the script for more information.
+See the script for more information.<br><br>
 --  If using the Policy version of the script the user will only be prompted with windows if there are updates available.
-The user will have to click "Install" in order to start the update process but they will not be given the option to "cancel".
+The user will have to click "Install" in order to start the update process but they will not be given the option to "cancel".<br><br>
 --  If using the Self Service version the user will be allowed to "cancel" the update process.